China HSBC PMI at 49.2 in May, contracts third month, export orders near two-year low

 Many analysts expect China's economy to grow 7 percent this year compared to 2014, the weakest rate in a quarter of a century and down from a 7.4 percent expansion last year.

-That has fuelled speculation that China's central bank, which has cut interest rates three times in six months, is likely to lower rates again this year.
+That has fueled speculation that China's central bank, which has cut interest rates three times in six months, is likely to lower rates again this year.